alexandroid000/imu/README.md

 ### IMU

-Connect these pins on the IMU and Arduino:
+Connect these pins on the IMU and Arduino Pro Micro:

  IMU   |   Arduino
 -----  |  ---------